OpenCyphal/pycyphal/docs/index.rst

 be portable across all major platforms supporting Python, and be extensible to permit low-effort experimentation and testing of new protocol capabilities.

-It helps to know that UAVCAN stands for *Uncomplicated Application-level Vehicular Communication and Networking*.
+It helps to know that UAVCAN stands for *Uncomplicated Application-level Vehicular Computing and Networking*.

 If you have questions, please bring them to the `UAVCAN support forum <https://forum.uavcan.org/>`_.